agostinagiannelli/agostinagiannelli.com/src/content/portfolio/intuitive-filters-on-product-listing-pages.md

     alt: "Intuitive Filters on Product Listing Pages",
     device: "desktop"
 }
 overview: "Tested redesigned filters on Avon UK's product listing pages to improve discovery.
-Intuitive filters make browsing easier, increasing user satisfaction and conversion rates."
+Intuitive filters make browsing easier, increasing user engagement and conversion rates."
-challenge: "Users struggled to find relevant products quickly due to poorly designed and hard-to-use filters on the product listing pages, resulting in high bounce rates."
+challenge: "Users struggled to find relevant products quickly due to poorly designed and hard-to-use filters on the product listing pages, resulting in high exit rates."
 hypothesis: "Testing redesigned, more intuitive filters will improve product discovery, leading to more product views and higher conversion rates."
-implementation: "A/B tested new filter designs, including multi-select options and clearer categories, to determine which provided better product discovery and ease of use for users."
+implementation: "A/B tested new filter designs, including multi-select options, colour filter and optimised price filter, to determine which provided better product discovery and ease of use for users."
 outcome: "Improved product discovery and a reduction in exit rates, leading to more time spent on the site and higher conversion rates."